shtnsl/math-sdk/docs/gamestate_section/configuration_section/config_overview.md

 #### Reels

-Most games will use distinct reelstrips for different gametypes.
+Most games will use distinct reelstrips for different game-types.
 It is commonplace for game-modes to have multiple possible reels per mode.
 One method of adjusting the overall RTP of a game is to have a multiple reelstrips with varying RTP, which can be selected from a weighted draw when calling `self.create_board_from_reelstrips()`.
 Reelstrips are stored as a dictionary in the `self.config.reels` object.
 The reelstrip key and csv file name should be specified:
 ```python
         reels = {"BR0": "BR0.csv", "FR0": "FR0.csv"}
         self.reels = {}